visendi-labs/mapbox-gl-gojs/docs/docs.md

 ## Usage
 Generate Mapbox HTML/JS from Go.
 Some use cases:
 - Output a HTML file to vizualize your Golang geo work
-- Serve HTML/JS from a webserver to support geo workflow for your web app users
+- Serve HTML/JS from a webserver to support geo workflow for your SSR web app users

 See Examples for more details.

+## Why
+For a SSR web app: _keeping your responses hypermedia_.
+Keeping everything in one place (the server), even your client map logic.
+Tying it to the rest of your server logic.

 ## Mapbox docs